How To Do Less Laundry

 - Jeans: (4-5 uses, usually) Some folks claim they never, ever wash their jeans.
 I’m not one of them.
 If they aren’t stained or smelly, washing every 4 or 5 wearings is fine… unless they’re stretch jeans, in which case they need washing when they start looking baggy.

 A few more tips

 Always wash new clothes before wearing to remove extra dye that can transfer to your skin, and to get rid of sizing and chemical finishings (like formaldehyde) that manufacturers apply.
 (Not to mention whatever was on the skin of the umpteen people who tried the clothes on before you did.)

 Eliminate musty odors by spraying your closet with an air freshener.
-Consider stashing a few dryer sheets in your closet to add a fresh scent, too.
+Consider stashing a jar of homemade air freshener gel or a few dryer sheets in your closet to add a fresh scent, too.